- 5 minutes to read

 Function Description

-base64encode(content [,'input encoding']) Encode text to base64
+base64encode(content [, 'input encoding']) Encode text to base64 format

-toLowerCase(content) Convert any given text to 'lower case'
+toLowerCase(content) Convert text to lowercase

-toUpperCase(content) Convert any given text to 'UPPER CASE'
+toUpperCase(content) Convert text to uppercase

 Alter